Battle of Ansi: The battle to rescue Ansi

 On 20 July, the two sides descended into battle.
-The Tang Dynasty sent Li Shiji leading 15,000 infantry and cavalry to fight the Goguryeo army directly.
+The Tang dynasty sent Li Shiji leading 15,000 infantry and cavalry to fight the Goguryeo army directly.
 But Tang general Zhangsun Wuji led 11,000 elite cavalry across the canyon from the north of the mountain to hit the rear of Goguryeo forces.
 In the battle, Taizong personally led 4,000 infantry and cavalry to fight.
 The Tang army came out victorious in the end, decimating the Goguryeo forces.
-At least 20,000 Goguryeo soldiers were killed and 36,800 Goguryeo soldiers, including their generals Go Yeonsu and Go Hyezin, surrendered.
-The Tang army captured 50,000 horses, over 50,000 cattle, and over 10,000 iron armors.
+At least 20,000 Goguryeo soldiers were killed and 36,800 Goguryeo soldiers, including their generals Ko Yŏnsu and Ko Hyejin, surrendered.
+The Tang army captured 50,000 horses, over 50,000 cattle, and over 10,000 iron suits of armor.
 After the battle, Tang had succeeded in isolating Ansi fortress from other Goguryeo territory.